People, especially educators, who hear me talk about homeschooling, raise certain objections so often that it

 who teach their own children are likely to do it better than anyone else.
 Such people do not knowingly hurt

 their children.
-When they see that something they are doing is hurting their child, they stop, no
+When they see that something they are doing is hurting their child,

 matter how good may have been their reasons for doing it.
 They take seriously any signals of pain and distress